Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 Two contribution buckets equals more retirement savings

 I had a course creator walk into my office asking about retirement plans.
 She earned $200,000 annually and couldn't believe the difference between plans.
-"A Solo 401(k) lets me contribute $69,000," she said, "but a SEP IRA caps me at $49,000.
-That's a $20,000 difference!"
+"A solo 401(k) lets me contribute over $61,000," she said, "but a SEP IRA caps me at about $37,000.
+That's a $24,500 difference."
 She was right.
-A Solo 401(k) is designed specifically to give self-employed people access to more retirement savings room.
+A solo 401(k) is designed specifically to give self-employed people access to more retirement savings room.
 It does this by splitting contributions into two separate buckets: employee deferrals and employer contributions.

 Understanding the Two Contribution Buckets

-This is the fundamental concept that makes Solo 401(k)s more generous than SEP IRAs.
-In a Solo 401(k), you wear two hats: employee and employer.
-As the employee, you can contribute up to $23,000 of your own salary to the plan.
-As the employer (your business), you can contribute up to 25% of your remaining business compensation.
-These two buckets add together, with a combined limit of $69,000 annually.
+This is the fundamental concept that makes solo 401(k)s more generous than SEP IRAs.
+In a solo 401(k), you wear two hats: employee and employer.
+As the employee, you can contribute up to $24,500 of your own compensation to the plan in 2026 .
+As the employer (your business), you can contribute on top of that, roughly 20% of net earnings if you're an unincorporated sole proprietor, or 25% of W-2 wages if you're an S-corp owner-employee .
+These two buckets add together, with a combined limit of $72,000 annually in 2026 .

 Bucket 1: Employee Deferral